metin/ProAngularJS-Repo/README.md

 The login functionality is pretty basic, as it is possible to access the admin application functionality without having performed login by accessing the address: http://localhost:9001/adminapp/admin.html#/main
 (there is no view/method securization in place).

+Authentication Details:
+    . user: daniel, password: p@ssword

 The CSRF has also been disabled:
     .
 Improvements:
         .
+Separate client and server apps.
+        .
 Secure the methods
         .
 Implement CSRF
         .
-Clean the classes that belong to the other project
+Clean the classes that belong to the other project .
+Investigate the proxy middleware

+011-sports-store: The final version with a working backend that features Spring Security, login/logout functionality, etc.
+The application still lacks some advanced features such as CSRF support, or a layer in Angular that simulates the methods available in JSP to control whether the user has authenticated or not, etc.